Josh Holmes (boxer)

 Josh Holmes (born 6 July 1995) is an English professional boxer.
-He has held the English super-featherweight title since 16 November 2024.
+He held the English super-featherweight title in 2024.

 Career

 Holmes made his professional debut at King George's Hall in Blackburn on 30 March 2019, winning a four-round contest against Naheem Chaudhry on points in a fight which saw him knock his opponent to the canvas during the first round.

 After a stop-start career that was hampered by two hand surgeries and a failed brain scan, he won his first pro-title by claiming the vacant English super-featherweight championship with a fourth round stoppage success over Lewis Wood at Bowlers Exhibition Centre in Manchester on 16 November 2024.
+Holmes vacated the title without making any defenses.

+He faced Alex Murphy at Co-op Live Arena in Manchester on 28 March 2026.
+After he knocked his opponent to the canvas for a second time in the first round the referee stopped the contest and awarded Holmes the win via technical knockout.

+Personal life

+Away from the boxing ring, Holmes works as a personal trainer with actor Johnny Depp among his clients.